axoflow/axosyslog-core-docs/content/writing-python-modules/_index.md

 }
 ```

-### Creating a syslog-ng LogSource based Source plugin

-While `LogFetcher` gives us a convenient interface for fetching messages from backend services via blocking APIs, it is limited to performing the fetching operation in a sequential manner: you fetch a batch of messages, feed the syslog-ng pipeline with those messages and then repeat.
+## Source driver based on LogSource {#logsource}

-`LogSource` is more low-level but allows the use of an asynchronous framework (`asyncio`, etc) to perform message fetching along multiple threads of execution.
+`LogSource` allows the use of an asynchronous framework (for example, `asyncio`) to perform message fetching along multiple threads of execution.

-This sample uses `asyncio` to generate two independent sequences of messages, one is generated every second, the other is every 1.5 seconds, running concurrently via an `asyncio` event loop.
+The following example uses `asyncio` to generate two independent sequences of messages: the first is generated every second, the other every 1.5 seconds, running concurrently via an `asyncio` event loop.

-It is also pretty easy to create a source that implements a HTTP server, and which injects messages coming via HTTP to the syslog-ng pipeline.
+It is also easy to create a source that implements an HTTP server, and which injects messages coming via HTTP to the {{% param "product.name" %}} pipeline.

 ```python
 from syslogng import LogSource